Mexico's Alsea taps successor to chief executive Torrado

-Mexican restaurant operator Alsea (ALSEA.MX) said on Tuesday it has selected a successor to Chief Executive Alberto Torrado and will begin training him next month to oversee its various brands, including Starbucks (SBUX.O), Domino's Pizza (DPZ.N) and Burger King.
+MEXICO CITY (Reuters) - Mexican restaurant operator Alsea said on Tuesday it has selected a successor to Chief Executive Alberto Torrado and will begin training him next month to oversee its various brands, including Starbucks, Domino’s Pizza and Burger King.

 Fernando Gonzalez, selected by Alsea’s board of directors, will initially join the company as deputy chief executive, Alsea said in a statement.